FREQUENTLY ASKED QUESTIONS

 + Can my child start mid-year?

-Our school year starts each year in late August following a traditional calendar Students are able to start at any time during the school year, provided their is space available.
+Our school year starts each year in late August following a traditional calendar.
+Students are able to start at any time during the school year, provided there is space available.

 + How old do you have to be to attend Discovery?